islinuxabout/islinuxabout.github.io/terminal.md

 # Is Linux About the Terminal?

+## No.

-**NO.** While the command-line is an awesome part of what you can do with Linux, it's not necessary to know anything about it to use and love a Linux-based OS.
+While the command-line is an awesome part of what you can do with Linux, it's not necessary to know anything about it to use and love a Linux-based OS.

 - **Android** is based on the Linux kernel, has billions of users around the world, and **does not expose the command line.**